deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 Xiù exhaled powerfully and said something.
 Julian recognised Gaori immediately, which was a sure sign that she was distracted.
 In fact, she was so far adrift from the here and now that she didn’t even notice and correct herself, until Brown nudged her with an “...I’m sorry?”

 “Huh?
-Oh, sorry, sorry… Um, I said *’no privacy, either'*’.”
+Oh, sorry, sorry… Um, I said *'no privacy, either.'"*

 Doctor Brown smiled sympathetically.
 “You’ll adjust,” she promised.
 “I think you’ll be surprised by how natural it’ll seem once you’re used to it.”